gengwg/cheatsheets/docker.md

 docker build -t myimage .
 ```

+this will build a image with tag `myimage:latest`.

 ### Access localhost of host machine from within container

 Looks for different Docker versions, this is implemented differently.